For questions about the Spanish graduate program or the application process, please contact Prof. González-Allende.

 Beginning in the second semester, as you proceed with your course work and constitute your MA Supervisory Committee, the person you choose as Chair of your committee becomes your primary advisor with regard to the content and completion of your program, which includes course work, comprehensive exams, and with Option I, your thesis.

 The doctoral degree is given primarily for high attainment in a particular field of scholarship and for demonstrated power of independent research in a subdivision of this field.
-The doctoral student is expected to be capable of intelligently synthesizing the information obtained in courses and from the works on the PhD Reading List on a level significantly higher than the MA candidate.
-You should also be familiar with the principal critical works of major scholars, and with the journals and critical approaches in each of the areas listed on the PhD Reading List.
+The PhD is usually completed in four years following the MA.
+The doctoral student is expected to be capable of critical thinking encompassing the information obtained in courses and from the works in his/her specialization at a level significantly higher than the MA candidate.
+The student will also be familiar with the principal critical works of major scholars, and with the journals and critical approaches in each of the areas.

 When you enter the PhD program, the first person to contact is the Graduate Advisor for Spanish.
 The Spanish Graduate Advisor will discuss your interests, previous experience, the various options and specializations available to you, requirements, deadlines, and scholarship opportunities.
 After your initial contact with your advisor, the next step is to set up your PhD Supervisory Committee, normally by the end of your first semester.